habitry/medium_posts/_1000words_leaderboards.md

 Social comparison is used to show users how they are doing in relation to other people.
 Whenever you display rankings to your users, you are employing social comparison.

-* Nike+ ranks people on fitness activity points.
+* Nike+ ranks people on fitness activity points, in comparison to their friends.
-* OPower ranks people on how much energy they use in comparison with their neighbors.
+* OPower ranks people on how much energy they use, in comparison with their neighbors.
-* Github ranks contributors based on how many commits they make to each project.
+* Github ranks contributors based on how many commits they make to each project, in comparison with other project community members.

-Social comparison is a tricky behavior change technique.
+Social comparison is a tricky behavior change technique to get right.
 Done well, it can support competence and relatedness.
 Done poorly, it will make people feel ineffective and excluded.
 By default, people choose to compare themselves to people who are better than them on some quality (Gerber, Wheeler, & Suls, 2018).
 We compare upwards even when we receive negative feedback.
-This is surprising because you could make the argument that after we receive negative feedback, we compare ourselves to someone worse off than us to feel better about ourselves.
+This is surprising because you could make the argument that after we receive negative feedback, we would be more likely to compare ourselves to someone worse off than us to feel better about ourselves.
 But people compare upwards instead.
 And this upward comparison effect is stronger when we compare ourselves on ability, or on a dimension we don't understand well.
-The big risk with social comparison is that people compare themselves to people above them, resulting in reduced competence and relatedness.
+The big risk with social comparison is that people will compare themselves to people above them, resulting in reduced competence and relatedness.

 Another risk with social comparison is that it "works" in the short term.
 Feelings of inferiority and exclusion can push people to do what you want them to do with your product.
 Yet, this might come at the price of their long-term engagement with your product.
 Eventually, people quit using things that make them feel chronically guilty and shameful.